dspace-group/veos-cosim-client/doc/api-reference/functions/DsVeosCoSim_GetFrControllers.md

 > uint32_t* frControllersCount

-A pointer to the counter of FlexRay controllers.
+A pointer to the number of FlexRay controllers.

 > const [DsVeosCoSim_FrController](../structures/DsVeosCoSim_FrController.md)** frControllers